TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 - Setting up and querying with node-postgres
 - Using a script to populate the db

-### Setting up a Express app
+### Setting up an Express app

-Let's start by creating a Express application.
+Let's start by creating an Express application.
 It will just have one feature - add usernames provided by the user to the db.
 Here are the expected routes and their functionalities:

 - `GET /` - to log available usernames in the DB to the terminal.
 For now, just put in a simple `console.log('usernames will be logged here - wip')`.
 - `GET /new` - to display a HTML form to the user with one username input text field.
 It will submit to the following route,